AudioKit/AudioKit/README.md

 TODO:

-* Globals - think about initialization statements and run statements that start globals up immediately
+* Create GEN1 examples (play a file, load into a grain opcode) to test ftgentmp
+* Make a MIDI module that makes more sense than Csound's current midi implementation / Disconnect UIWidgets
 * Create more opcodes (fix up CSDPluck)
 * Create More Function Table subclasses
-* Develop examples
+* Develop better examples

 BUGS: